Keep Your Tree's Bark Clean, Healthy, and Beautiful

 Add one tablespoon of mild dish washing liquid or other soft soap to two gallons of hot (not boiling) water.

 Although the soap solution is mild, it's strong enough to weaken the protective coating on insect eggs.
-Once that coating it breached, the eggs will either die due to frost or dry out in the sun and wind.
+Once that coating is breached, the eggs will either die due to frost or dry out in the sun and wind.

-Scrub the Bark
+Step 3: Scrub the Bark

 Use a scrub brush to apply the hot soapy water to the bark, working from the top down.